 This North American native member of the Rosaceae is found in the wild from Canada, west to California, east to New York, and into southern southern Illinois.
-The species has thin, elongated styles that appear once seeds begin to form, giving G. triflorum a feathery, smoky appearance in the landscape, particularly when planted in large masses.

 |Botanical Name||Geum triflorum|

 |Light Requirement||Full Sun|

 |Height and Spread||0.5-1.5ft x 0.5-1ft (15-45cm x 15-30cm)|

 |Attracts Wildlife||Attracts Pollinators, Rarely Browsed by Mammalian Herbivores|